Why Can’t I Support Donald Trump? Because He’s Not A Veteran.

 Chicken-hawk mottoe: “Let’s you and him go fight; I’ll hold your coat.”

-• I have more respect for those that opposed the Vietnam War and fled to Canada rather than face the draft… chicken-hawk
+- I have more respect for those that opposed the Vietnam War and fled to Canada rather than face the draft…

-All these people get more respect from me than chicken-hawks like Trump, Dick Cheney, Glenn Beck, and Rush Limbaugh, who all just outright avoided servicetr2.
+All these people get more respect from me than chicken-hawks like Trump, Dick Cheney, Glenn Beck, and Rush Limbaugh, who all just outright avoided service

 Like many of my generation (the same as Trumps) I had doubts about the Vietnam War, but I was raised with a sense of duty and service, not greed and entitlement.
 Along with my doubts I signed up for a 4 year enlistment.
 Two more years than Trump would have had to serve if he was drafted or enlisted for the minimum.